 Part of making you feel at home in Siena is doing our best to help you feel safe and cared for.
 Whether it is an orientation program that makes you feel prepared, housing that is well-located and comfortable, or the field trips that take you to places off the beaten path—we’re all about our student services.
 This is just one of the things we’re known for.

-From authentic Italian meals to unique guided tours of the city, the first two days of the program give you a ‘taste’ of the city and help prepare you for your summer.
+From authentic Italian meals to unique guided tours of the city, the first two days of the program give you a "taste" of the city and help prepare you for your Sienese summer.

 IES Abroad faculty and staff conduct orientation sessions introducing you to the following topics:

-Several one-to three-day field trips are organized in the summer.
+Several one-to three-day field trips are organized each summer.
 You pay a portion of your expenses, and IES Abroad subsidizes a majority of the cost.
 Possible sites include: